 Retainers are often in the thousands or even tens of thousands of dollars.
 The retainer’s exact cost will depend on the complexity of your case and the level of experience your attorney possesses.

 It is common to see retainers anywhere from $2,500 to $20,000 for a child custody or family law case in Texas.
-Complex child custody cases or child custody cases heading for a jury trial might require a down payment of $50,000 or more.
+Complex or child custody cases heading for a jury trial might require a down payment of $50,000 or more.

-You will be quoted a retainer at your initial consultation, and that retainer amount will be in your fee agreement.
+You will be quoted a retainer at your initial consultation, which will be in your fee agreement.
+However, it should be noted that the retainer is generally not enough to cover the total cost of a child custody case, and there is a good chance you will need to replenish the retainer throughout your case.
 As such, any portion of your retainer that is not used should be refunded to you.
-However, it should be noted that the retainer is generally not enough to cover the total cost of a child custody case, and there is a good chance you will need to replenish the retainer throughout your case.